 As you have learned in the previous sections here, there are pros and cons to choosing a female versus a male Rottweiler puppy.

 Some dog owners may find a female is a bit easier to handle and work with.
-For others, they may find they prefer males.
+Others may find they prefer males.

 Still, others may find there are no real differences in gender once a Rottweiler puppy gets fixed, and the outcome really hinges on what quality and depth of training is provided.

 What to Look for When Choosing Your Rottweiler Guard Dog

 As this YouTube video made by a Master Trainer and owner of a protection dog service states, ultimately it is a case by case basis which gender of Rottweiler will make a better protection dog.

 1. Look for the temperament and traits of the individual dog

 Rather than choosing simply based on gender, make your choice based on the individual dog.
 As we mentioned earlier here, meeting the parent dogs is an excellent way to get a good sense of what your Rottie puppy will be like when all grown up.

 2. Choose a dog that will match well with your existing dogs